 Many works exploited the interaction between the light and camera.
-The visual microphone [10] used the rolling shutter effect to measure the vibration of objects to reconstruct the speech.
-Danakis et al. [9] exploited the rolling shutter effect to increase data rates in light-to-camera communications.
-LiTel-1 [40], iLAMP [44], and Pulsar [41] have applied visible light communication to indoor localization based on frequencies specific to individual light sources.
-LiShield [43] uses the flickering of smart LEDs to protect visual privacy.
+The visual microphone [14] used the rolling shutter effect to measure the vibration of objects to reconstruct the speech.
+Danakis et al. [15] exploited the rolling shutter effect to increase data rates in light-to-camera communications.
+LiTell [16], iLAMP [17], and Pulsar [18] have applied visible light communication to indoor localization based on frequencies specific to individual light sources.
+LiShield [19] uses the flickering of smart LEDs to protect visual privacy.
+ChromaCode [20] achieves unobtrusive, high-rate, screencamera communication by considering perceptually uniform color space and design a novel adaptive embedding scheme accounts for pixel brightness and texture.
+Rainbar+ [21] optimized the layout for color barcodes to improve encoding capacity of each barcode, and realized a robust high-goodput visual communication system using color barcodes with real time feedback.